Most Frequently asked DBMS Interview Questions and answers to help you Prepare for the Interview:

 - For each of the functional dependency X->Y that exists, X is the super key of a table.

 Q #23) What is a CLAUSE in terms of SQL?

-Ans: This is used with the SQL queries to fetch a specific data as per the requirements on the basis of the conditions that are put in the SQL.
+Answer: This is used with the SQL queries to fetch specific data as per the requirements on the basis of the conditions that are put in the SQL.
 This is very helpful in picking the selective records from the complete set of the records.

 Q #24) How can you get the alternate records from the table in the SQL?

 Answer: If you want to fetch the odd numbers then the following query can be used: